Analytics In Business – Surging Ahead

 The Growing Field of Business Analytics

-In a survey study spanning across 100 countries among 3000 executives, managers and analysts in 30 different industries (partnered by MIT Sloan Management Review and IBM), some of the key findings were reported as follows – the use of big data analytics was five times more in top-performing organizations than lower performers; big data usage to guide future strategies as well as day-to-day operations were twice as likely in these organizations and decision-making in these organizations were based on rigorous analysis of data and this exceeded double the rate of lower performing organizations (Zhao & Zhao, 2016).
-There are many more studies that can be cited here that clearly underlines the power of data and the use of analytics in organizations.
-So why do we talk of this here?
+In a survey study spanning 100 countries among 3000 executives, managers and analysts in 30 different industries (partnered by MIT Sloan Management Review and IBM), some of the key findings were reported as follows – the use of big data analytics was five times more in top-performing organizations than lower performers; big data usage to guide future strategies as well as day-to-day operations were twice as likely in these organizations and decision-making in these organizations were based on rigorous analysis of data and this exceeded double the rate of lower performing organizations (Zhao & Zhao, 2016).
+There are many more studies that can be cited here that clearly underline the power of data and the use of analytics in organizations.
+So why do we talk about this here?

 Available at: https://www.credibll.com/big-data